danoctavian/bit-smuggler/DESIGN.md

 * should Tor be the proxy, it does not own enough malicious Tor relays to allow it to land attacks which compromise Tor’s unlinkability

+## ODDITIES - how bit-smuggler uses bittorrent in unusual ways

+This is a list of ways in which bit-smuggler uses bittorrent in strange ways that **may allow an adversary to fingeprint it**.
+It's up for debate whether these are acceptable trade-offs or not.

+0. **Breaks .torrent file checksums** The data being transmitted in a bittorrent file exchange which is tampered with by bit-smuggler does not match checksums specified in the .torrent file.
+This is because bit-smuggler inserts encrypted payloads in real-time, and it cannot find a hash collision to match the checksum or pre- prepare the file so that checksums match.
+As stated this allows an adversary to detect a bit-smuggler connection if he manages to reconstruct the TCP stream, compute the hashes and check against the pieces reassembled from the stream.

+1. **File content**.  files are just random data, generated with a pseudo-random generator using an integer seed.
+So an entropy analysis of the the file may be a give-away (the fact that it doesn't look like anything really) and also the fact that right now the percentage of the file that is available is fixed (1/2).

+a solution here is to use real existing files, but this involves pre downloading them (fetch pirates of the Caribbean 3 first and then torrent it again with your bit-smuggler server).  how much of the file is available can be randomized.

+2. **Contact files**.
+Another aspect is that the server now works by advertising a set of so called contact files. those contact files are bittorrent files that a client needs to start downloading to tunnel a bit-smuggler connection through them.
+They are partially completed files (1/2 of the pieces are there).
+Once they are depleted (all downloadable pieces are downloaded) the file is removed and a new partial copy is placed in, to allow for new peer connections on that contact file to have plenty of data flowing back and forth.

+This aspect that the server keeps refreshing its files is odd.

+These files are part of the server descriptor.

+Another way of doing it could be deciding the contact files dynamically.
+You could maybe have a small exchange at the very beginning between the server and the client through some other channel and steg some data in there.

+Possible ways:
+* the client can make a DHT request for the server, and the server would reply with a set of nodes, but the data in the reply contains data about what contact file the client should use, so not a correct DHT query response.
+* ue the bifield message of bittorrent to do a request-response sequence between the bitsmuggler server and client about what contact file to use and then switch to it.

+3. Upload slots per torrent = 1 . the client and server instruct their bittorrent clients to upload to a single peer. basically i'm restricting swarms to a size of 2 to load balance things. if i disable this it would just mean the file gets depleated faster.

+So actually, given this setting, an outsider joining a swarm where a bit-smuggler server and client live would not actually be able to download.